 3. Remember Your Reusable Grocery Bags

-In the United States, we consume one single-use plastic shopping bag per person per day on average.
+In the United States, we use one single-use plastic shopping bag per person per day on average.
 That’s 365 bags per person per year.
 Compare that to Denmark, which consumes an average of four bags per person per year, according to National Geographic.

 Switching to eco-friendly cloth bags makes a big difference in your plastic consumption.
 Reusable shopping bags are inexpensive, especially if you get them on Amazon, and come in a dizzying array of colors and designs.
 Keep them in your car or purse, and make it a habit to return them to your car or purse as soon as you’re done using them so they’re ready for next time.

 Or let your kids help you remember to bring reusable totes to the store.
 Let’s face it: Their memories are often a lot better than ours.

 4. Bring Reusable Cutlery

 A visit to any deli, fast-food, or fast-casual restaurant often means lots of plastic and paper waste, from plates to cutlery, as well as plastic straws.
 Reduce the amount of plastic you use by bringing your own reusable items, like stainless-steel drinking straws, bamboo cutlery, and reusable coffee cups.
 Or bring a set of cutlery you already have at home.